 For this assessment, predicted ground level concentrations have been compared against the shortest averaging periods provided in the ERS (for criteria air pollutants), AAQ NEPM and the AQACs (for air toxics).
 Operation will be variable throughout the year meaning hourly and thirty-minute averages are more relevant to this assessment.
 The indicators and objectives relevant to the project are summarised in Table 5.
 Note that NO2 and SO2 criteria have been adopted from the recently updated AAQ NEPM.
 It is expected that the new NO2 and SO2 criteria will be incorporated into the ERS.
-Pollutant concentrations are reported in μ g/m3 rather than parts per million (ppm) to reflect the units used in the dispersion model.
+Pollutant concentrations are reported in $\mu$ g/m rather than parts per million (ppm) to reflect the units used in the dispersion model.

-Substance Reference Averaging C totiotic Adopted criteria 1

-Substance Reference period Statistic ppm μg/m3

-AAQ NEPM 1 hour 99.9 th percentile 0.08 150

-Nitrogen dioxide (NO 2) (2021) 1 year Statisticppm99.9th percentile0.08Maximum0.015Maximum9.0Maximum-Maximum-Maximum-Maximum-Maximum-Maximum-99.9th percentile0.10Maximum0.02 28

-Carbon monoxide (CO) ERS 8 hours Maximum 9.0 10,310

-500 1 day Maximum - 50

-Particles as PM 10 ERS 1 year Maximum - 20

-Dantialas as DM 500 1 day Maximum - 25

-Particles as PM {2.5} ERS 1 year Maximum - 8

-AAQ NEPM 1 hour 99.9 th percentile 0.10 260

-Sulfur dioxide (SO 2) (2021) 204) 0.02 50

-Benzene AQACs 1 hour 99.9 th percentile 0.18 580

-Formaldehyde AQACs 30 minutes 99.9 th percentile 0.08 100
+Substance Reference Averaging Statistic Adopted criteria Substance Reference period Statistic ppm μg/m3 AAQ NEPM 1 hour 99.9 th percentile 0.08 150 Nitrogen dioxide (NO 2 ) (2021) 1 year Maximum 0.015 28 Carbon monoxide (CO) ERS 8 hours Maximum 9.0 10,310 ERS 1 day Maximum - 50 Particles as PM 10 1 year Maximum - 20 1 day Maximum - 25 Particles as PM 2.5 ERS 1 year Maximum - 8 AAQ NEPM (2021) 1 hour 99.9 th percentile 0.10 260 Sulfur dioxide (SO 2 ) 1 day Maximum 0.02 50 Benzene AQACs 1 hour 99.9 th percentile 0.18 580 Formaldehyde AQACs 30 minutes 99.9 th percentile 0.08 100